Title 201 | Chapter 002 | Regulation 210REG

 (g)

 Daily random quality testing is conducted by a pharmacist on a sample size of prescriptions filled by an automated filling system.
-The required sample size shall not be less than two (2) percent of the prescriptions filled by the automated system on the date tested or two (2) percent of the prescriptions filled by the automated system on the last day of system operation, as designated in writing by the pharmacist in charge.
+The required sample size shall be at leastnot be less than two (2) percent of the prescriptions filled by the automated system on the date tested or two (2) percent of the prescriptions filled by the automated system on the last day of system operation, as designated in writing by the pharmacist in charge.
 Proof of compliance, including date and results, of daily random quality testing shall be maintained and documented in the pharmacy's records.

 (3)